Republic of Austria v. Altmann: Case

 Adele Bloch-Bauer, the subject of two of the paintings, had written in her last will: "Meine 2 Porträts und 4 Landschaften von Gustav Klimt, bitte ich meinen Ehegatten nach seinem Tode der österr.
 Staats-Galerie in Wien zu hinterlassen"; that is, "I ask my husband to bequeath my 2 portraits and the 4 landscapes by Gustav Klimt to the Austrian State Gallery in Vienna after his death."
 Ferdinand Bloch-Bauer signed a statement acknowledging Adele's wish in her last will.
-He also donated one of the paintings to the Belvedere Gallery in Vienna in 1936.
-The Austrian Supreme Court determined that Adele was probably never the legal owner of the paintings.
-Rather, it viewed it as more likely that Ferdinand Bloch-Bauer was their legal owner and that in turn Altmann was the rightful heir of Ferdinand's estate.
+He also donated one of the landscape paintings to the Belvedere Gallery in Vienna in 1936.
+The Austrian arbitration determined that Adele was probably never the legal owner of the paintings.
+Rather, it viewed it as more likely that Ferdinand Bloch-Bauer was their legal owner and that in turn his heirs, including Altmann, were the rightful owners.

 Aftermath

 Reactions and auction

 The ruling in favor of Maria Altmann came as a great shock to the Austrian public and the government.
 The loss of the paintings was regarded in Austria as a loss of national treasure.
 She had attempted earlier to come to some mutual agreement in 1999; however, the government repeatedly ignored her proposals.
-Maria Altmann told the government that the time was up and there would be no deal from her side anymore.
+Maria Altmann told the government that time had run out, and there would be no deal from her side anymore.
 The Austrian government declined to accept a condition of the arbitration which would have allowed it preferentially to purchase the paintings at an attested market price.
 The paintings left Austria in March 2006 and were returned to Altmann.
 Consequently, the Austrian government received criticism from the opposition parties for its failure to secure a deal with Altmann at an earlier stage.
-The city of Vienna also asserted that repossessing the paintings was a "moral duty".
+The city of Vienna also asserted that buying back the paintings was a "moral duty".